witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 | `supportsInterface(bytes4)` | Tells whether this contract implements the interface defined by its `interfaceId`.
 See [EIP-165](https://eips.ethereum.org/EIPS/eip-165#how-interfaces-are-identified[EIP section]).
 Should return `true` when querying at least for either the **IERC165** (i.e. `0x01ffc9a7`) or the **IWitnetPriceFeed** (i.e. ``) interface ids.

 ### Javascript DSL
 Witnet's Price Feed contracts contain its own immutable CBOR-encoded `bytecode()` reflecting the actual **RADON script** (link) that will be processed by the Witnet oracle on every single price update.
-These bytecodes have been compiled off-chain from their equivalent Javascript DSL scripts:
+These bytecodes have been compiled off-chain from their Javascript-equivalent scripts:

 (tab: BOBA/USDT-6)
     [contains of https://github.com/witnet/witnet-price-feed-examples/blob/master/requests/BobaUsdtPrice.js]